 Enhanced Bookmarks (deprecated)

-If by any chance you’re a SuperUser.com user and this fixed the problem for you, give that person some high points!
+If by any chance you’re a SuperUser.com user and this fixed the problem for you, please give them some kudos!

 First, open chrome://flags:

 Then, find (Ctrl+F or Cmd+F) Enable Enhanced Bookmarks.
 Set that to Disabled.

 A “Save” notification will appear in the bottom of the page (“Your changes will take effect the next time you relaunch Google Chrome”).

 Just click Relaunch Now and your extensions should be back.

 Extensions Toolbar Menu

 As Diego shared in the comments below, this latest solution is to access chrome://flags and search for “Extensions Toolbar Menu”:

 According to Matthew (comment here), if your extensions are marked as potentially corrupted, you should see an option to repair them.